NYC Borough-Based Jail System

 Community engagement in this process is critical, as the path forward relies on continued support for this vision.
 The City is leading a public review process to engage people who are detained, staff, families, service providers, attorneys, advocates, community members, and neighborhood groups to ensure that the voices of New Yorkers from all communities can help shape the plan.
 Through this process, concerns about design and neighborhood impacts will be heard and taken into account.

 City Environmental Quality Review (CEQR)

 Development of these new facilities requires a City Environmental Quality Review (CEQR).
-This review is a legally required city process that identifies Development of these new facilities requires a City Environmental Quality Review (CEQR).
-This review is a legally required city process that identifies and discloses significant adverse impacts on the environment, including nose, air quality, displacement, and traffic.
-There will be four scoping meetings and public hearings held during the public comment period and the City extended the comment submission period for the draft scope of work from October 15th to October 29th, 2018.
+This review is a legally required city process that identifies and discloses significant adverse impacts on the environment, including noise, air quality, displacement, and traffic.
+Four scoping meetings and public hearings were held during the public comment period and the City extended the comment submission period for the draft scope of work from October 15th to October 29th, 2018.

 Borough of Brooklyn, September 20, 2018, 6:00 PM

 P.S.
 133 William A. Butler School

 610 Baltic Street, Brooklyn, NY 11217